TheLandfill/cpp_cli/README.md

 Command_Line_Var<char> example_string_var(example_string, ..., ..., 200);
 // VALID
 Command_Line_Var<char> example_string_var(example_string, ..., ..., 20);
+// VALID
+Command_Line_Var<char> example_string_var(example_string, ..., ..., 10);
 ```

 Furthermore, you should allocate enough memory to store the longest argument you expect to receive.
 If you do not, you run the risk of a segmentation fault, and there is nothing the library can do to fix it or notify you that your buffer is too small.

 ## Exception Throwing
 The library will throw exceptions (std::invalid_argument) when you provide a flag you did not specify (except for the single hyphen flag for standard input) or provide an argument to a flag that does not take arguments.
 When the library throws an argument, it will tell you the error and which flag caused the error.
-The exception will only print around the first 32 characters of the flag.
-It will also throw an exception (std::length_error) if you try to use more flags than the hash table can handle, which is around 5,000.
+The exception will only print around the first 32 characters of the flag that caused the error.

 ## Example Usage
 ```